Ed.S, M.Ed., LPC-S, Registered Play Therapist

 Owner, Kindred Collective

-Kate Weir has 13 years of experience working in the counseling profession with children, teens, young adults and families.
+Kate Weir has 17 years of experience working in the counseling profession with children, teens, young adults and families.
 Kate received both her Master’s and Educational Specialist degrees from the University of Missouri-Columbia.
 Her Master’s degree is in Counseling Psychology with an emphasis in Community Agency Counseling.
-Kate is certified as a Licensed Professional Counselor- Supervisor (LPC) and a Professional School Counselor (grades K-12), is a Registered Play Therapist (RPT) and is approved by the state of Missouri as a licensure supervisor for counselors-in-training and provisionally licensed professional counselors in the State of Missouri.
+Kate is certified as a Licensed Professional Counselor- Supervisor (LPC-S) and a Professional School Counselor (grades K-12), is a Registered Play Therapist Supervisor (RPT-S) and is approved by the state of Missouri as a licensure supervisor for counselors-in-training and provisionally licensed professional counselors in the State of Missouri.

 Kate began her counseling career in Wilmington, North Carolina at a family counseling agency.
 As part of her role at the counseling agency, Kate worked with local school counselors to develop and carry out solution-focused anger management programs at both the elementary and high school levels.